-- Cookie scoops are kitchen MVPs as far as I’m considered.
-Besides cookies they’re my must-have for meatballs, as well!
-I used a two-tablespoon capacity scoop here I bought at my grocery store, but a (more common) one-and-a-half-tbsp medium-sized scoop will absolutely do, too.
+- I used a two-tablespoon capacity cookie scoop here, but a (more common) one-and-a-half-tablespoon, more medium-sized scoop will absolutely do, too.
 Just reduce the bake time by a few minutes and keep an eye on them.

 Lemon White Chocolate Macadamia Nut Cookies

 - 1/2 cup plus 2 tbsp unsalted butter, at room temperature

 - ⅔ cup granulated sugar